 Integrated to the original pledge

-The following year, in 1821, The Chamonix Guides Company created a solidarity fund making it obligatory for all its members to contribute according to its original pledge “To rescue the Guides, or the family of those to whom accidents have occurred, as well as the Guides who are no longer able to work in view of their old age or other circumstances, depending on their needs".
+The following year, in 1821, The Compagnie des Guides de Chamonix created a solidarity fund making it obligatory for all its members to contribute according to its original pledge “To rescue the Guides, or the family of those to whom accidents have occurred, as well as the Guides who are no longer able to work in view of their old age or other circumstances, depending on their needs".

 Following the attachment of Savoy to France, this solidarity fund took the form of a Mutual rescue society with very elaborate statutes for the time.
-In 1924, the Emergency Fund itself was created and integrated into the Chamonix Guide Company association.
-In 2016, following the in-depth administrative restructuring of the Company, the rescue fund became independent in the form of the Association of the” Caisse de Secours” of the Chamonix Guides Company.
+In 1924, the Emergency Fund itself was created and integrated into the Compagnie des Guides association.